 From wildlife to waterfalls, woodlands are wonderful places to visit.Find a wood

-Read the stories behind this year’s shortlist and cast your vote.
+Read the stories behind this year’s runners up.

 This magnificent Turkey oak, 27 metres high and with a 7.1 metre girth, has an enormous spread and is thought to be among the largest oaks in Northern Ireland.
 It’s reckoned to be at least 200 years old and, as such, may have been planted by Thomas Gregg, who bought Ballymenoch House and its impressive grounds in 1802.
 The house burnt down in 1914 and, while the origin of the fire was not proven, there were suggestions of Suffragette involvement.

 Today’s beautiful 8-hectare park is a small fragment of the original 200-hectare demesne.
 The extensive grounds, which once stretched as far as the sea, were bisected by the main Bangor Road.
 Those trees which remain – the Ballymenoch Oak and its veteran companions – are therefore truly precious indeed.

 The charming Hezlett House, at the entrance to Downhill Demesne, was built in 1691.
 The house is now under the ownership of the National Trust, and its stories – a mixture of fact and legend – are fondly retold by staff and visitors alike.
 A wonderful Spanish chestnut grows in the grounds: legend has it that during the 1798 uprising against British Rule in Ireland, one of the early inhabitants, Samuel Hezlett (1753 - 1821), was threatened to be hanged from the tree by his half-brother Jack Hezlett for refusing to join the United Irishmen.